ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

 With less than half of qualified teams remaining, this has been one hell of an inflection point for most of the remaining teams.
 It would either spell doom for those running on their second wind, or force higher-seeded teams to take their chances and drop to a lower bracket.

-This was also the week were conditional matches were introduced.
+This was also the week where conditional matches were introduced.
 For some, this would mean requiring an extra effort just to get a chance to play for another week.
 Venezuela, Germany, Spain, France, Peru, and Chile were such teams.
 While unfortunately some didn't make it, all of them gave their all in the end.

 With all the background out of the way, let's get into the meat of this recap (the match highlights).